RevelerMediaServices/rall/README.md

 > The constructor method is a special method for creating and initializing an object created within a class.
 May only have 1 per class.

 #### New
-> reates an instance of a user-defined object type or of one of the built-in object types that has a constructor function.
+> Creates an instance of a user-defined object type or of one of the built-in object types that has a constructor function.

 #### Extends
 > Used to create a class which is a child of another class.